 Conversion ratios: Are you benchmarking correctly?

 Now then, Mr Business Owner, before we go to firing and hiring, what is the quality of your leads, do you have a conversion ratio, and what are you benchmarking it against?
 A conversion ratio measures how many of your leads convert to sales.
-In the opening example it’s 3% or more appropriately 1 in 33.
+In the opening example it’s 3%, or more appropriately, 1 in 33.
 Meaning out of every 33, one buys.
-A sales funnel is a useful tool in measuring your sales conversion across the steps in the sales cycle.
+Incidentally, a sales funnel is a useful tool in measuring your sales conversion across the steps in the sales cycle.

 How to get conversion leads